6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Day 2 Breakfast- Apple Valley Cafe

-Enjoy a breakfast sandwich in the restaurant or take it “to go.”
+Enjoy a breakfast sandwich Apple Valley Cafe or take it “to go.”
 Next door you’ll find a fun General Store if you feel like browsing or buying candy treats for the trail.
 7138 E. Lamar Alexander Parkway.
 Opens at 9am weekdays and 8am weekends.

 Day 2- Hike Spruce Flats Falls